Health Encyclopedia

 • This diet is temporary.
 Don't follow this diet longer than directed.
 It doesn't provide enough energy or protein for proper nutrition.

 • If you are on this diet for more than 3 to 4 days, you may need nutritional or vitamin supplements.
-Talk with your healthcare provider about this.
+Talk with your doctor about this.

-• Keep track of what you eat and drink and how much while on this diet.
-Keep a log for your healthcare provider.
+• While on this diet, keep track of what you eat and drink and how much.
+Keep a log for your doctor.

 Choose these foods